PowerShell/PSScriptAnalyzer/RuleDocumentation/AvoidOverwritingBuiltInCmdlets.md

 ## Description

-This rule flags cmdlets that are available in a given Edition/Version of PowerShell on a given Operating System which are overwritten by a function declaration.
+This rule flags cmdlets that are available in a given edition/version of PowerShell on a given operating system which are overwritten by a function declaration.
 It works by comparing function declarations against a set of whitelists which ship with PSScriptAnalyzer.
 These whitelist files are used by other PSScriptAnalyzer rules.
 More information can be found in the documentation for the [UseCompatibleCmdlets](./UseCompatibleCmdlets.md) rule.

 ## Configuration